stephaneVercouillieBMID/slate/source/workingVersion.html.md

   ### 4. Sign (*Coming Soon*)
  # 2. Integration Preparation: On boarding Process

- Before your application can use **itsme®** for user login, you must set up a project to obtain OIDC credentials, set redirect URIs for your services, and customise the branding information that your users see on the **itsme®** user-consent screen.
+ Before your application can use **itsme®** for user login, you must set up a project to obtain OIDC credentials, set redirect URIs for your services, and customise the branding information that your users see on the **itsme®** user consent screen.

  ## 2.1.
 Customize the user consent screen
 Consent is used to allow an end user to grant a client access to resources and consent screen describes the information that the user is releasing and the terms that apply.